Administration of vaccines

 the role and be able to answer questions with accuracy and confidence in line

 with nationally agreed standards.

-A new interactive e-learning programme has been developed to support the training of healthcare practitioners involved in advising on and/or delivering immunisation accross the life course.
+Interactive e-learning programme to support the training of healthcare practitioners involved in advising on and/or delivering immunisation across the life course.
 The programme is free to access, just register to use the e-lfh portal.
 The course is designed around the updated National Minimum standards and the competency assessment tool.

 View the Immunisation e-learning programme.

 Keeping up to date

 programme in the UK is constantly evolving to best protect the public by

 controlling vaccine preventable diseases.
 Health professionals must keep up to